mikkoka/simple-angular-bootstrap/README.md

 This app is ultra small scaffold that I myself use as a base when starting out angular projects.
 It consists of basic gulp scripts for minifying the code and generic libraries that are useful for getting things done quick and easy.

 # How to install
 1. Install Node.js and nvm if you don't have them by now.
 Newest versions suit very well.
 4.-something if you want the production-stable version.
+Basically it should work if you write ```curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.4/install.sh | bash``` to your terminal.
 2. Clone this repository and go to the root and enter ```npm i``` or ```npm install```.
-3. After downloading dependencies install gulp and bower globally ```nvm i -g gulp bower```.
+3. After downloading dependencies install gulp and bower globally ```npm i -g gulp bower```.
 4. It's recommended to use Livereload plugin, [here's one for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
 5. This app uses dotenv for storing environment variables, rename the ```.dev-env``` file in the root of this folder to ```.env``` and anytime you want to use Travis or Heroku remember to add your variables to their config.
 Or for your own server create your own production ```.env```.
 6. Now you're all set, enter ```gulp start``` to run the development server.